jamesmeyer1/EKSKube2IAM/README.md

 * How can you make it work with the new ARN?

 You can read about path-based and glob-based matching for additional namespace restriction approaches on the [kube2iam site](https://github.com/jtblin/kube2iam#namespace-restrictions).
 This was one approach to apply IAM role namespace restrictions on a pod.

+IAM roles for pods provides the level of security certain workloads require.
+Instead of assuming the worker node role for all pods you can customize the permissions a pod can assume.
+Hopefully this workshop provides the foundation for you to extend new levels of controls to your EKS environment at the pod level.
+Please feel free to discuss questions concerns with us before you leave.